MasudRiam/trueMessage/README.md

 # projectNextJs
-#This project build with Typescript
+#This project build with Typescript and nexj js